Off Grid Living: Costs, Considerations and Preparation

 For some, off-grid living simply means disconnecting from public utilities.

-For others, off-grid living means living a completely self-sufficient life where you provide for all of your needs – including power, food and medicine – but use modern technology to help you do so.
+For others, off-grid living means living a completely self-sufficient life where you provide for all your needs – including power, food, and medicine – but use modern technology to help you do so.

 For yet others, off-grid means living a primitive lifestyle that is without any modern technology.

-Regardless of what off-grid living means to you personally, it’s going to require a significant investment of time and money.
+Regardless of what off-grid living means to you personally, it will require a significant investment of time and money.

-Here I’ll go over the cost of off-grid living plus what you need to get started.
+Here, I’ll go over the cost of off-grid living and what you need to start.

 Cost of Off-Grid Living

-Unless you are living a completely primitive lifestyle, going off-grid will probably cost more than you think.
-The main initial costs include land, the home, and outbuildings, a power system, well digging, septic, and equipment.
+Unless you live a completely primitive lifestyle, going off-grid will probably cost more than you think.
+The initial costs include land, the home, outbuildings, a power system, well digging, septic, and equipment.

-A rustic off-grid home on cheap land might only cost $10,000-$20,000 to initially set up if you do most of the work yourself.
-However, most people end up spending at least $100,000 on their off-grid property and home.
+If you do most of the work yourself, a rustic off-grid home on cheap land might only cost $10,000-$20,000 to set up.
+However, most people spend at least $100,000 on their off-grid property and home.

-If you want to be able to live self-sufficiently off of your land or make a profit from it, you’ll need higher-quality land, larger acreage, and more complex systems, so expect to spend at least $200,000.
+If you want to live self-sufficiently off your land or profit from it, you’ll need higher-quality land, larger acreage, and more complex systems, so expect to spend at least $200,000.

 Note: These prices were taken from numerous off-grid forums where real people discussed how much their projects cost them.
 The costs vary drastically depending on location, the technology used, etc.